 - Call-to-action (CTA) buttons

 The text, colour, size, and location of them all play a role even more than you’d believe.
-Instead of generic phrases like “Submit” or “Click Here,” try using action-oriented language such as “Get Your Free Quote,” “Download the Guide,” “Start Your Project.”
+Instead of generic phrases like “Submit” or “Click Here”, try using action-oriented language such as “Get Your Free Quote”, “Download the Guide”, or “Start Your Project”.

 - Social proof

-Instead of “Thousands of happy customers,” show specific examples instead.
+Instead of “Thousands of happy customers,” show specific examples.
 Real testimonials with names and photos work better than generic quotes.
 Case studies demonstrating actual results are pure gold.

 - Mobile experience

-Because most of the traffic is generated by mobile devices these days, your conversion process needs to work flawlessly on small screens.
+These days, mobile devices generate most of the traffic, so your conversion process must function flawlessly on small screens.
 This means bigger buttons, simpler forms, and faster loading times across all devices.

 When you nail these factors, the number of visitors taking action on the website will go up significantly.
 For even more robust results, study landing pages for conversions.